-The worrying reality is that medical errors are the third-leading cause of death in the United States, researchers at Johns Hopkins say.
+The worrying reality is that medical errors are the third-leading cause of death in the U.S., researchers at Johns Hopkins say.

 Pneumothorax and Medical Errors in Miami

 Pneumothorax may develop as a result of other health complications.
-This type of pneumothorax is known as a secondary spontaneous pneumothorax and can accompany other lung diseases such as pneumonia, cystic fibrosis, tuberculosis and lung cancer.
-Additionally, it can be the result of injury to the chest, which may be sustained by something such as a car crash or a surgical operation.
+This type of pneumothorax is known as a secondary spontaneous pneumothorax and can accompany other lung diseases such as:

-- General appearance can range from normal to sharp, stabbing pain developing suddenly on one side of the chest
+- Stabbing pain developing suddenly on one side of the chest

 - An increase of pain when breathing in

-- Shortness of breath, which is often worse the larger the pneumothorax is
+- Shortness of breath, often worse the larger the pneumothorax is

 - Anxiety, cough, and vague chest symptoms

-Delayed Diagnosis in Miami Hospitals.
-Does This Amount to Medical Negligence?
+Delayed Diagnosis in Miami Hospitals - Does It Amount to Medical Negligence?

 Pneumothorax often does not need medical intervention.
 However, if the bulla does not heal, the pneumothorax will steadily increase in size.
 This could lead to a serious and potentially life-threatening condition.
 To prevent this from happening, a pneumothorax deemed to be significant in size should be treated by aspirating the air.